203 Southpointe Ct, Murfreesboro, TN

 How long do kitchen countertops take to install?

 Most kitchens are installed in a single day once fabrication is complete.
-From slab selection to installation, many Murfreesboro projects finish within about a week.
+From slab selection to installation, many Murfreesboro projects finish within about a week to two weeks.

 What is the most low-maintenance countertop?